about us health outcomes and biomedical informatics

 The frontier of data-driven health research

-The department has two major research divisions:
+The department has three major research divisions:

-Biomedical informatics: Defined as “the study of information at the intersection of computer science, biology and health,” biomedical informatics is the new frontier of health research.
+Defined as “the study of information at the intersection of computer science, biology and health,” biomedical informatics is the new frontier of health research.
 The biomedical informatics team at HOBI asks critical questions about the very nature of data and its integrity in an effort to leverage the ever-increasing amount of health data available today to improve health outcomes, health care delivery and health policy.

 Our faculty are recognized for their leadership and service in state and national organizations such as the Patient-Centered Outcomes Research Institute (PCORI), the Agency for Healthcare Research and Quality (AHRQ), the National Institutes of Health, and the American Medical Informatics Association (AMIA).
 HOBI faculty also hold major leadership roles in the UF Clinical and Translational Science Institute, the UF Institute for Child Health Policy, the UF Health Cancer Center, and the OneFlorida+ Clinical Research Network.